 - Learn about networking and create a LinkedIn profile to make new contacts.
 Network with industry professionals on LinkedIn and join LinkedIn groups such as US Military Veterans Network and US Veterans for referrals, job leads and career advice.

-- Find mentors by through the MU Alumni Association’s Mizzou Mentoring Program and by making meaningful connections with upperclassmen, faculty and staff.
+- Find mentors by making meaningful connections with upperclassmen, faculty, staff and alumni.